Fractional $p$-Laplacians via Neumann problems in unbounded metric measure spaces: Introduction

 \section{Introduction}

 The recent paper \cite{CKKSS} introduced a sweeping generalization of the method of Caffarelli and Silvestre \cite{CS} (see also \cite{MO}) to construct and study fractional powers of the $p$-Laplacian, when $1<p<\infty$, in a bounded doubling metric measure space $(Z, d_Z, \nu)$.
-The purpose of the present note is twofold: We extend the results of \cite{CKKSS} to the case where the space $Z$ is unbounded, and we relate this approach to the existing literature on the fractional $p$-Laplacian in the Euclidean setting.
+The purpose of the present note is twofold: {\bf (1)} While the pioneering results in \cite{CS, FF, CG} allow to study nonlocal operators in various model spaces (Euclidean space, Carnot groups or the hyperbolic space), our previous work in \cite{CKKSS} was limited to compact spaces.
+Here we extend the results of \cite{CKKSS} to the case where the space $Z$ can be unbounded. {\bf (2)} There is a rich, very broad, literature on the fractional $p$-Laplacian in the Euclidean setting, which is not based on the Caffarelli-Silvestre paradigm of studying non-local operators as traces of local operators, but rather on the minimization of a Besov energy.
+In Section~\ref{S:examples} we compare this point of view, and the corresponding results, with our approach.
+Section~\ref{S:examples} also includes several motivations for our work in this paper.

+In moving from the compact space case of~\cite{CKKSS} to the unbounded case of the present paper, the key obstacle is that we loose information about integrability of the functions of interest; unlike in the case of bounded spaces, measurable functions in unbounded spaces but with globally $p$-inegrable upper gradients need not themselves be globally $p$-integrable.
+This destroys our ability to directly use the results of~\cite{CKKSS} as we no longer can apply global estimates, and therefore we had to find an alternate way of establishing well-posedness of the problem in a more indirect way via approximation methods for the unbounded space itself.
+In addition to the considerable technical difficulties arising from the unboundedness of the space, we also introduce a novel class of weighted $L^p$-spaces for the Neumann data which appears to be new even in the Euclidean setting.